Ria424/developers-animatesdk-docs/Document_object/Document30.md

 #### Description

-Method; copies the current selection from the document to the Clipboard.
+Method; Copies the current selection from the document to the Clipboard.
 To copy a string to the Clipboard, use [Flash.clipCopyString()](../Flash_object/Flash6.md).

 #### Example